 Communication Card Please take a moment in the worship services to fill out a Communication Card (the white card in your worship folder) and place it in the offering plate, or turn it in at the Welcome Center.
 Filling out this card tells the church staff that you want to be known and welcomed to the church.
 Filling out the card commits you to nothing, except to receive our warm welcome.

-Meet the Pastor After each morning service, Pastor Daryl spends some time greeting parishioners at the front doors.
-Then he makes his way to the Library, just off the foyer, to meet the guests among us.
-Please take a moment following your visit to stop in the Library for this greeting time.
+Meet the Pastor After each morning service, Pastor Daryl spends some time greeting parishioners at the front doors and to meet the guests among us.
+Please take a moment following your visit to stop for this greeting time.

-Connections Class This class is held the first Sunday of each month at 9:40 a.m., in the church Library, just off the foyer.
+Connections Class This class is held the first Sunday of each month at 9:45 a.m., in A200, just behind the sanctuary.
 Members of the Belonging Team, along with the Senior Pastor, leads this time of introduction to the church ministries, staff, theology, and vision.
 There is plenty of opportunity for your questions as well.
 Please come!

 Membership Class This class is held bi-monthly, sometimes on Sunday mornings, sometimes in a Saturday Seminar format, and is a great way to explore the church’s doctrine and ministries in depth.
 Attending the class does not commit you to be coming a member.

 Adult Bible Fellowships Each Sunday at 9:45 a.m., a variety of ABF’s meet together for Bible study and fellowship.
 Some are small, some are large.
 Some are discussion-oriented, some use a more traditional format.
 Some are age-graded while others are inter-generational.
 These groups allow people to know and be known by others, as well as provide a means of compassionate care in smaller groups.